 - (a) In continuous operations for purposes of computing pay and benefits, a classified employee's holiday shall begin at the time his regular and normal work schedule would begin on that day and shall continue for twenty-four (24) consecutive hours. - (b) Part time computations; - (1) Part-time classified employees who do not work on a legal holiday will receive their hourly rate for the number of hours regularly scheduled for that day.
 Part-time classified employees who do work on a legal holiday will receive applicable holiday pay at designated rates (i.e., not prorated) for all hours worked that day, not to exceed the limits specified in this Article.
-Unworked legal holidays falling on a part-time employee's scheduled day off, and the floating holiday, will be compensated in direct proportion to the normal number of scheduled work hours in a pay period.

-- (2) A permanent part-time classified employee who works on a seasonal schedule will be entitled to payment for those holidays which occur during the period of time when working. - (c) Effective December 31, 1997, if the day following the effective date of an employee's separation from State service is observed as a legal holiday, except Columbus Day, the employee will receive pay for the legal holiday, but the effective date of separation shall not be changed as a result of receiving such holiday pay. - 9.
+Unworked legal holidays falling on a part-time employee's scheduled day off, will be compensated in direct proportion to the normal number of scheduled work hours in a pay period. - (2) A permanent part-time classified employee who works on a seasonal schedule will be entitled to payment for those holidays which occur during the period of time when working. - (c) Effective December 31, 1997, if the day following the effective date of an employee's separation from State service is observed as a legal holiday, the employee will receive pay for the legal holiday, but the effective date of separation shall not be changed as a result of receiving such holiday pay. - 9.
 If additional State Holidays are enacted in statute during the life of this Agreement, the parties agree to reopen negotiations for the limited purpose of bargaining over benefits which will apply to the observance of that holiday, if any. - 10.
 This provision applies only to employees, in the departments or institutions specified below: who are required to work as a regularly scheduled workday on December 25, and who have a regularly scheduled day off on the date that the Christmas Holiday is otherwise actually observed, or vice-versa; and to employees who are required to work as a regularly scheduled work day on January 1, and who have a regularly scheduled day off on the date New Year's Day is otherwise actually observed, or vice-versa.
 For such employees only, December 25, and January 1, shall be considered the holiday for purposes of holiday pay computation, rather than the dates on which such holidays are otherwise observed.

-This provision applies only to employees at the Vermont Veteran's Home; Woodside Youth Center; Department of Public Safety's Emergency Communications Dispatchers or E911 Call Takers, Airport Firefighters and the Vermont State Hospital.
+This provision applies only to employees at the Vermont Veteran's Home; Woodside Youth Center; Department of Public Safety's Emergency Communications Dispatchers or E911 Call Takers, Airport Firefighters, Department for Children and Families Emergency Services Personnel, BGS Boiler Room personnel, BGS Security staff, BGS Visitor Center employees, the Vermont Psychiatric Care Hospital and the Middlesex Therapeutic Care Residence.